-For the transmission security margin assessment, "tipping points" are evaluated for the statewide system margin and for the Lower Hudson Valley, New York City, and Long Island localities.
-In the Lower Hudson Valley and Long Island localities, the BPTF system is designed to remain reliable in the event of two non-simultaneous outages (N-1-1).
+For the transmission security margin assessment, "tipping points" are evaluated for the Lower Hudson Valley, New York City, and Long Island localities.
+In the Lower Hudson Valley and Long Island localities, the BPTF system is designed to remain reliable in the event of two nonsimultaneous outages (N-1-1).
 In the Con Edison service territory, the 345 kV transmission system and specific portions of the 138 kV transmission system are designed to remain reliable and return to normal ratings after the occurrence of two non-simultaneous outages (N-1-1-0).
-Figure 11 provides a summary of the margins for normal transfer criteria at the baseline and high demand forecasts during expected summer weather.
-Figure 12 provides a summary of the margins for normal transfer criteria at the baseline forecasts during expected winter weather.
+Figure 14 provides a summary of the margins for normal transfer criteria at the baseline and high demand forecasts during expected summer weather.
+Figure 15 provides a summary of the margins for normal transfer criteria at the baseline forecasts during expected winter weather.

-Figure 11: Statewide System Margin and Transmission Security Margins - Summer Peak
+Figure 14: Statewide System Margin and Transmission Security Margins - Summer Peak

-Figure 12: Statewide System Margin and Transmission Security Margins - Winter Peak
+Figure 15: Statewide System Margin and Transmission Security Margins - Winter Peak